 Sherwood Forest is situated on 478 acres of secluded Ozark forest land just outside of Lesterville, Missouri (about 100 miles south of St. Louis).
-During the summer, our facilities become a “home away from home” for our campers during their month-long stay.
+During the summer, our facilities become a “home away from home” for our campers during their stay.
 During the spring and fall, school groups from the St. Louis area and beyond participate in our Outdoor Education programs which focuses on communication, teamwork and problem solving.
 Our facilities are also available to rent for your special event during the fall and spring.

 The Tango Tower is an advanced challenge course system, offering groups of all sizes exhilarating team-building experiences.
 Standing 45 feet tall, the Tango Tower incorporates a climbing wall, high obstacles, and a thrilling 250-foot zipline through the trees of Sherwood Forest.

 The MAC is a state-of-the-art facility where campers can gain the critical academic skills they need to succeed.
 The MAC includes:

 - The Reading Room – The Reading Room is for our 3rd graders who participate in a reading program where they read a book about the natural environment and participate in activities that are geared around the book.

 - The Library –Utilized by every person at camp, the Library is where anyone can check out a book or sit and read while enjoying the view from Button Bush Pond.

 - The STEM Lab – The STEM lab is where campers engage in hands-on activities centered around ecology and nature.

 - The Technology Lab – The lab provides staff and campers technology and computer access for educational purposes during their stay at camp.

 Robin Hood Lodge is a large group activity space centrally-located near the dining hall.
 Activities such as dancing, drumming, and shadow puppet shows take place in Robin Hood Lodge.
 It is also a great space for meetings.